Something for the kids ;-) This Saturday at the Cité Biblio...

 - Notre Dame Cathedral is one of the main features of our cityscape.
 We've all heard the cathedral's bells, but how many have climbed the stairs of the bell tower and actually touched them?

-- The Kockelscheuer skating rink: everyone has been there at least once, but do you know how the ice is made?
+- The Kockelscheuer Ice Rink: everyone has been there at least once, but do you know how the ice is made?

-- The Muhlenbach caves: who is brave enough to enter these 50,000-year-old caves?
-Accompanied by an experienced guide from the local caving club, participants will discover the deepest, darkest secrets of this small but impressive cave.
+- The Mühlenbach caves: who is brave enough to enter these 50,000-year-old caves?
+Accompanied by an experienced guide from the Luxembourg Caving Group, participants will discover the deepest, darkest secrets of this small but impressive cave.